 Erectile dysfunction is defined by the National Institute of Health as the “inability to achieve or maintain an erection sufficient for satisfactory sexual performance”.

-Due to the fact that the pelvic floor muscles play a role in sexual activity the British Journal of internal medicine published a study in 2005 suggesting pelvic floor physical therapy as a first line agent in treating erectile dysfunction.
-A full urological work up should first be performed in patients with erectile dysfunction, but a referral to a pelvic floor specialist may be the next step.
+Due to the fact that the pelvic floor muscles play a role in sexual activity, the British Journal of internal medicine published a study in 2005 suggesting pelvic floor physical therapy as a first line agent in treating erectile dysfunction.
+A full urological workup should first be performed in patients with erectile issues, a referral to a pelvic floor specialist may be the next step.

 At Pelvic Rehabilitation Medicine we center ourselves as the guide with your pelvic floor pain and conditions.
 If you are having erectile dysfunction and/or pelvic floor concerns please contact our office.
 We can assist in setting up urological work or provide additional insight if you have already seen other specialists.

 [/et_pb_text][et_pb_blurb url=”https://www.ics.org/2018/abstract/306″ url_new_window=”on” image=”https://www.pelvicrehabilitation.com/wp-content/uploads/2019/02/ics-logo.jpeg” icon_placement=”left” image_max_width=”65px” content_max_width=”100%” admin_label=”T1 – TA – Nerve Hydrodissection and Pelvic Floor Musculature Trigger Point Injections” _builder_version=”3.26.6″ global_module=”9740″ saved_tabs=”all”]